2001-2005 | 1996-2000

 LORI A. ALLEN (Anthropology, University of Chicago).
 Suffering through nationalist uprising: Violence, victimization, and human rights in Palestinian politics.
 2004.

-DIANA ALLEN (Anthropology, Harvard University).
+DIANA ALLAN (Anthropology, Harvard University).
 The politics of Witness: Violence, memory and uncertain states of belonging among Palestinian refugees in Lebanon.
 2005.

 LEO JAMES BLANKEN (Political Science, University of California, Davis).
 Conquest or commerce: Domestic institutions and the use of force in the international system.
 2005.